01

 Dedup behaviour.
 When you pass agency_external_user_id, a second POST for the same id while a line is still active (status: pending_link · provisioning · ready · disconnected · recovering) returns 409 Conflict with the existing line's connect_url.
 Re-show that URL to the customer instead of provisioning a new line.
 Lines in terminal states (released · banned · failed) don't block.
 Omit agency_external_user_id entirely and there's no dedup — every POST creates a new billable line.
 Pass it on every call to avoid accidental double-charges.

 Region routing.
-Each line gets a dedicated residential-ISP IP that Mossmoon's WhatsApp companion connects through.
+Each line gets a dedicated residential-ISP IP that Mossmoon's WhatsApp connection uses.
 We pick the IP's region from one of three hubs — US (Americas), NL (Europe, UAE, Middle East, Africa), or SG (Asia & Pacific) — based on the country we can determine for the end-customer.
 The resolution chain runs in this order, first one wins:

 1. country_hint on this body (most reliable — pass it if you collect customer country at signup).